 Dedicated to preserving the legacy of a community treasure through restoration, education, and arts.

 Old Southworth Library has been a treasured feature of the historic village of Padanaram since John Haywood Southworth donated the building for public use in 1890.
 Countless children and adults found its charming, book-lined interior to be a haven, providing culture, education, and entertainment.
 Even as the library expanded to a new location, Old Southworth Library continued its legacy of serving the public.
 Times have changed since 1890, but our need for a sense of place in our hometown remains strong.

 Dartmouth Cultural Center seeks to preserve this community asset, now threatened by a plan to sell the building for private use.
 We aim to protect this place from such an inappropriate change.
-With your help we can lease the building from the town of Dartmouth--just as other civic groups have done in the past.
+With your help, we are preparing to lease the building from the town of Dartmouth--just as other civic groups have done in the past.
 Our goal is to preserve the building, maintain its long legacy as a public resource, and use it as a neighborhood community center for the arts.
-The Dartmouth Cultural Center would offer local residents an opportunity to enjoy small workshops, hear occasional lectures, and watch demonstrations, in an inviting intimate setting.
-Local artists, artisans, and historians would have opportunities to present these programs and to display their work, thereby enriching the quality of life for local residents.
+The Dartmouth Cultural Center is preparing to offer local residents an opportunity to enjoy small workshops, take classes, hear occasional lectures, and watch demonstrations, in an inviting intimate setting.
+Local artists, artisans, and historians will have opportunities to present these programs and to display their work, thereby enriching the quality of life for local residents.